sistm/CytOpT-python/README.md

 ```
 import numpy as np
 import pandas as pd
+from CytOpT.CytOpt import CytOpT
-from CytOpT import CytOpt as cytopt
+from CytOpT.plots import resultPlot
 ```